Jodo Shinshu Lineage Masters

 “How joyous I am, Gutoku Shinran, disciple of Sakyamuni!
 Rare is it to come upon the sacred scriptures from the westward land of India and the commentaries of the masters of China and Japan, but now I have been able to encounter them.
 Rare is it to hear them, but already I have been able to hear.
 Reverently entrusting myself to the teaching, practice and realization that are the true essence of the Pure Land way, I am especially aware of the profundity of the Tathagata’s benevolence.
 Here I rejoice in what I have heard and extol what I have attained.“

-First – Bodhisattva Nagarjuna – (2nd to 3rd century A.D)
+First – Bodhisattva Nagarjuna – (2nd to 3rd century)

 The Buddha’s infinite merits and virtues